dsab123/website-nextjs/data/blogposts/about.md

 ### Who

-I'm a Christian, member at [Acacia Reformed Church](https://arcopc.org) and have been married to the love of my life for <DaysMarried /> days, with multiple little children.
+I'm a Christian, member at [Acacia Reformed Church](https://arcopc.org) and have been married to the love of my life for <DaysMarried /> days, with many little children.